jordanshatford/plex/docs/README.md

     > _OPTIONAL: if you want a dashboard to configure easy access to all services._

 > NOTE: All optional services are included by default and can be excluded by removing it from the `.env` files `COMPOSE_PROFILES=` list before running `docker compose up`.

+## Additional information

+TRaSH-Guides provides a set of documentation for setting up various services related to Plex.
+It was referenced when creating the documentation above.
+You can access that documentation directly [here](https://trash-guides.info/).